 8. Make sure your remote workers are covered

-Since the beginning of the COVID-19 pandemic, many small businesses have remote workers living in different states.
-No matter where your remote workers are located, they need to be covered by your multi-state workers' compensation insurance.
+Many small businesses have remote workers living in different states.
+No matter where your remote employees are located, they need to be covered by your multi-state workers' compensation insurance.
 Working from home presents unique risks, and it can impact what type of small business insurance you should have.

 Other state-specific insurance coverages to consider